 - Pipe Belly

 A pipe belly is formed when the surrounding soil weathers the pipe.
 They tend to buckle or bow.
-For pipelining companies, most of the time, the severed bellies in the sewer line are caused by wrong “channeling”.
-Poor drainage, clogged sink, and slow-flushing toilets result to a clogged sewer line.
+For pipeline companies, most of the time, the severed bellies in the sewer line are caused by wrong “channeling”.
+Poor drainage, clogged sink, and slow-flushing toilets result in a clogged sewer line.

-Pipe bellies are similar to pipe channeling where accumulated water forms its own channel in the bottom of the piped sewer resulting to a very weak sewer pipe.
+Pipe bellies are similar to pipe channeling where accumulated water forms its own channel in the bottom of the piped sewer resulting in a very weak sewer pipe.

 - Galvanized Pipes

 A 20th-century house can be vintage home but still carries charm and sophistication.
 Galvanized pipes are common in older homes and require constant maintenance from corrosion, drops in pressure and discoloration from the water leak.

 Sewers and sewer lines are usually placed atop old houses and are considered one of the inevitable plumbing problems.
 Sewer lines move your home’s dirty and black water from drains to the main sewer then it travels on to a primary treatment plant.
 Sewer lines attract tree roots and are always wet.

 Imagine fifty years of soap scum, draining water and sewage can take a toll on your old home’s drains.
 When it happens, clogs develop from sink drains, kitchen and bathroom sinks are the places where drains are more prominent to clogs.
 Kitchen sink tends to capture things that should not go down the drain.
 Fats, bits of food, bone and just about bits of small pieces can go through a sink strainer.
 Keeping waste out of the sink or installing a garbage disposal in your older home will keep your sink clog-free.